plamensve/RANDOM_FOREST_ALGORITHM/README.md

 # Random Forest Classifier – Final Project

-This repository contains the implementation of a **Random Forest** classifier, developed as a final project for a machine learning course.
+This repository contains the implementation of a **Random Forest** classifier, developed as a final project for  Math concepts for developers course.

 ## Project Description